apeskinian/p5_treasures_untold/README.md

     - **Deleting a product**

-        When the red bin icon button is tapped/clicked, a modal is displayed asking the user to confirm the deletion of the selected product.
+        When the red bin icon button is tapped/clicked, a prompt is displayed asking the user to confirm the deletion of the selected product.

         The user can the confrim the deletion by tapping/clicking the 'Delete' button or cancel and return to the dashboard with the 'Cancel' or modal close button.